edgararturocastrejon/osticket-prereqs/README.md

 </p>
 <p>
-Go to sites -> Default -> osTicket
-On the right, click “Browse *:80”
+Go to sites -> Default -> osTicket.
+On the right, click “Browse *:80” Note that some extensions are not enabled Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+Click “Enable or disable an extension”
+Enable: php_imap.dll
+Enable: php_intl.dll
+Enable: php_opcache.dll
+Refresh the osTicket site in your browse, observe the changes
 </p>
 <br />